SovereignCloudStack/docs/standards/certification/digisov-and-cert.md

 For each of these, technical tests are being run to test service offerings for compliance.
 The standards and the corresponding tests are versioned.
 The SCS-compatible ceritification for a specific layer (currently IaaS or KaaS) and version is called a *certification scope*.
+Please see [Scopes and Versions](scopes-versions.md) for detailed definitions.

 As of September 2024, the latest SCS-compatible certification scope on the IaaS layer is SCS-compatible IaaS v4.
 For November 2024, SCS-compatible IaaS v5 and the first Kaas